Areas of Support

 Paul Simon Public Policy Institute Endowment – the Institute’s main source of revenue for operational and programmatic needs.

-Alexander Lane Internship Fund – supports a scholarship to be awarded each year to at least one student each spring to work with a minority member of the Illinois General Assembly, providing the student with challenging and rewarding assignments.
+Alexander Lane Internship Endowment – supports a scholarship to be awarded each year to at least one student each spring to work with a minority member of the Illinois General Assembly, providing the student with challenging and rewarding assignments.

-Barbara Brown Memorial Fund – this fund was established by the family and many other donors to honor the life and legacy of Dr. Barbara L. Brown, Ph.D., who taught at SIU Carbondale for more than 30 years.
+Barbara Brown Memorial Scholarship Endowment – this fund was established by the family and many other donors to honor the life and legacy of Dr. Barbara L. Brown, Ph.D., who taught at SIU Carbondale for more than 30 years.
 Proceeds of the fund will be used to continue the service and teaching of her legacy to SIU students and promote the principle that public higher education shares a responsibility to encourage public service and serve the public good.

 Bill and Molly Norwood Fellowship – a lecture series honoring Bill and Molly Norwood to bring speakers to campus to address public policy and diversity.